AutodeskGames/stingray-docs/source/interactive_help/reference/engine_settings.md

 `floating_point_exceptions = true`

-> Causes the Stingray engine to throw an exception when a floating-point math operation fails.
+> Causes the engine to throw an exception when a floating-point math operation fails.
 For details, see ~{ Avoiding floating-point exceptions }~.

 `input = {`